pinobatch/numism/docs/gb_emu_testing.md

 ```

 JSGB is tedious to test.
 You have to put ROMs in a folder, change
-`index.htm` to name them, and then start a web server so that the
+`index.htm` to name them, and then start a web server so that JSGB
-emulator can `XMLHttpRequest` the ROMs.
+can have a well-defined origin through which to `XMLHttpRequest`
+the ROMs.
+We use the static server built into Python because the
+test ROM build process already uses Python for font conversion.
 ```
 python3 -m http.server & firefox http://localhost:8000
 ```